gpuweb/gpuweb/proposals/subgroup-matrix.md

 ```

 **Preconditions**:<br>
-T is a subgroup matrix type whose scalar shader type is S.<br>
+T is a subgroup matrix type with component type C and scalar shader type S.<br>
 SA is an array with element type S.<br>
 AS is storage or workgroup.<br>
 AM is write or read_write.